Home - Bookapy Book Preview

 “You mean he helps you with yours?
 What about his?”

-I realised I was on dangerous ground here.
-I was certain Frau Schmidt didn’t want Col’s absence from school spoken of.
+I was on dangerous ground here, certain Frau Schmidt didn’t want Col’s absence from school known elsewhere.

-“We do our homework together – in various languages.
-Col is even learning French and Latin from what I have.
-We do our Maths in English and German and today we translated my Latin homework from De Bello Gallico into English and German.”
+“We do our homework together – in several languages.
+Col is even learning French and Latin a bit from what I have.
+We do our Maths in English and German and today we translated my Latin homework into English and German.”

-Frau Schmidt’s request ran through my mind, but I knew my mother was asking out of curiosity.
+For a moment, Frau Schmidt’s request ran through my mind, but I knew my mother was asking out of simple curiosity.

 “I don’t know, Germany somewhere, I suppose.”
-The half-truth slipped easily off my tongue.
+The half-truth slipped off my tongue.

-After supper, we listened to “Round the Horn” on the radio and I fell about laughing at Kenneth Williams’ “Hand up your Sticks” sketch and then I was sent off to have a bath and to bed.
-I snuggled in my blankets against the cold night, rediscovering H Rider Haggard’s Africa in King Solomon’s Mines.
+After supper, we listened to “Round the Horn” on the radio and I fell about laughing at Kenneth Williams’ “Hand up your Sticks” sketch.
+I snuggled in my blankets against the frosty night, rediscovering H Rider Haggard’s Africa in King Solomon’s Mines.
+After a while, my mother came in and kissed me goodnight.

 Would it do so here?
 How could I tell?

-In both worlds John Glenn had flown in space earlier in the year – a year after the Soviets put a man in orbit.
-In my world Valentina Tereshkova would be the first woman in space in the middle of next year, followed by the assassination of JFK in November.
-But there was nothing in the immediate future to show me if this world were deviating in a major way from my world.
+I knew in both worlds, John Glenn had flown in space earlier in the year – a year after the Soviets put a man in orbit.
+In my world, Valentina Tereshkova would be the first woman in space in the middle of next year, followed by the assassination of JFK in November.
+But I couldn’t think of anything in the immediate future that might show me if this world was deviating from my world.
 I would have to keep reading the papers and watching.

 I drifted off to sleep.